 Your support provides real, lasting impact for children just like Luis Fernando.
-ReSurge continues its work for the poor in 13 developing countries, including Ecuador, and builds year-round medical access by training local medical professionals and providing free surgical care.
+ReSurge continues its work in 15 developing countries, including Ecuador, and builds year-round surgical access by training local medical professionals and providing surgical care.

 Want more stories like this one?
 Sign up for email updates: